Home Page

 first windmill! "

-This web site is mostly about windmills, as windmills are one of the cheapest ways to make your own clean electricity.
+Originally this web site was mostly about windmills, a hobby of mine, as windmills are one of the cheapest ways to make your own clean electricity.
 In fact the web site was once called "DIY Windmills".
 Most of the windmills show here at The Back Shed are based on the motor from a Fisher and Paykel washing machine.
 These motors are very easy to find here in Australia and make excellent windmill generators.

 Privacy Policy.....